 Open bite refers to the large gap between the upper and lower anterior teeth so that the upper teeth do not reach the lower teeth.
 Normally, the maxillary teeth should cover 2 to 3 mm of the mandibular teeth.
-This malocclusion (or open bit) may arise from bad habits such as finger or pacifier sucking and so on.
-Despite the probable role of inheritance in the occurrence of open bite, this malformation occurs mainly due to bad sucking habits and physical pressure on that area, which eventually results in a gap between these two teeth rows.
+This malocclusion (or open bite) may arise from bad habits at young ages.
+Such as finger or pacifier sucking and so on.
+Despite the probable role of inheritance in the occurrence of open bite, this malformation occurs mainly due to bad sucking habits and physical pressure on that area.
+Before you know it, it will eventually result in a gap between these two teeth rows.

 The effect of this habit on soft and hard tissues is dependent on its duration and intensity, which may cause delay in the growth of some of maxillary and mandibular anterior teeth and thereby open bite.
 This malformation may be resolved if the sucking habit is quitted before eruption of the permanent teeth (before 5 years old).
 The simplest treatment method for quitting this habit is direct conversation between the child and the dentist in the absence of parents.
 As another type of intervention, remembrance is suitable for children who want to quit this habit but need help.
 One of the simplest methods for this purpose is to apply a waterproof adhesive bandage on the finger.
 Orthodontic treatment may be required if patients continue their bad oral habits.